BadPlayer555/KernelGDIDraw/README.md

 Alternatively, you can open win32kbase, win32k, win32kfull in IDA and search for the exported symbols and create the typedef.

 # Credits
-Vmcall - Structs, typedef, reference and gdi functions. (https://github.com/vmcall/dxgkrnl_hook)
+vmcall - Structs, typedef, reference and gdi functions. (https://github.com/vmcall/dxgkrnl_hook)
          The main idea is originated from his repository: dxgkrnl_hook.
 I couldn't get his project to work so I created my won.
 everdox - Infinity hook (https://github.com/everdox/InfinityHook)
 Reactos - Structs, typedef, reference and gdi functions